-

-Benefits of Breastfeeding for Mother & Baby
+Nutritional Benefits for the Baby

 For instance, colostrum is produced during the first few days after birth which contains highly concentrated proteins and antibodies for building the immune system of the newborn.
 The milk, whilst still being expressed continues to become more fattier and calorie-laden in time as it acquires the nutrients necessary to support the baby’s increasing-energy demands.